ethicxz/ethicxz.github.io/_posts/2025-02-18-VL Zero Machine.md

 ```
 We basically don't care about ```index.html``` but ```.htaccess``` is an interesting file

-## Replace .HTACCESS to read a file
+## Replace/Create .HTACCESS to read a file

 I tried many things with [this tool](https://github.com/wireghoul/htshells) but nothing worked.